 Mulching, hoeing, or a pre-emergent seed herbicides like Preen, Treflan, or others, will control weeds.
 Grass herbicides such as Grass-be-gone, Fusillade or Arrow can be used anytime the grass is actively growing to spray clumps of daylily foliage to kill invading grasses without harming the daylily.
 Daylilies do not generally have any disease or pest problems.
 If they have aphids or thrips, use a garden insecticide.
 Always read and follow the directions on the containers.

 Do not pull the old daylily foliage in the late fall because it helps hold the snow in place.
-Plants can be mulched for further protection with up to six inches of straw or hardwood leaves.
+Plants can be mulched for further protection with up to four inches of straw or hardwood leaves.
 Remove mulch and old foliage late April in the North.
 The winter mulch protects the plants from a January thaw where the soil can be warmed enough for the plants to come out of dormancy and begin growing, then damaged when the cold weather returns.

 The Chinese have eaten daylilies for centuries as first recorded during the Ming dynasty about 1500 BC.
 The daylily buds can be deep fried, steamed, or used in soups or casseroles.
 Do not overcook.
 Flowers can be eaten raw in salads or cooked.
 Buds and flowers can be frozen for later use.